Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-matmul.rst

 The following table demonstrates how a 16x16 input matrix should be rearranged into a 4x4 tiling pattern.

 .. note:: Indices are quoted assuming a row major matrix.
-A column major matrix would be the transpose of the table below.
+A column major matrix would be the transpose of following the table.

-.. table:: Matrix Multiply 4x4 tiling pattern
+.. table:: Matrix Multiply 4x4 Tiling Pattern
    :align: center

    +------------+-------------------------------+-------------------------------+-------------------------------+-------------------------------+